dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 1. After logging in via Okta, you will arrive back on the DNSimple Single Sign-On page with Okta SSO enabled for the account.
 1. Repeat the process for each account where you want Okta SSO enabled.

+When configuring Okta SSO, DNSimple creates an event hook in the Okta organization to listen and react to membership changes.
+In the case that multiple configurations are made to the same Okta organization, only a single hook is created.

-If the Okta app is no longer linked (e.g. the access token is revoked), you can re-link the Okta application using the "Reauthorize with Okta" button.
+If the Okta app is no longer linked (e.g. access token is revoked or event hook removed), you can re-link the Okta application using the "Reauthorize with Okta" button.

 ### Assign People or Groups